 Singer Songwriter and Guitarist

-John has played with many talented artists all around and recently at Jack Daniel's Bar at L'Auberge Casino Resort in Lake Charles with his band Texas Outlaws.
-In 2017 John Cessac has opened up for "Bag of Donuts", "Wayne Toups", and "Mark Chesnutt.
+John has played with many talented artists and has opened up for "Bag of Donuts", 2018 "Wayne Toups", "Mark Chesnutt, and The "Highway Sisters"